As copper booms, miners take hunt to Mongolian dunes

 By contrast, drilling can take place all year round in Chile and other Latin American countries.

 Such considerations have deterred most miners for many years.
 BHP Chief Executive Andrew Mackenzie, for example, told Reuters his preference was for safe jurisdictions, namely the Americas.
-He described Mongolia as“potentially very prospective but not without security and geopolitical challenges”.
+He described Mongolia as “potentially very prospective but not without security and geopolitical challenges”.

 But copper market conditions are slowly driving change.